Examples of cross selling

 Exploiting opportunities

-Given the foregoing, the progressive salesperson should eagerly embrace cross selling opportunities.
-It marks a significant step in his professional growth.
 As this blog has averred, the prospect sees the salesperson as offering a solution not selling a product; an authority in his industry, not just with his company’s products.
 Offering to sell something other than what got you the client’s ear in the first place, is maximizing on an opportunity and presenting yourself as a solution provider.

 Benefits

-The importance and benefits of cross selling cannot be gainsaid.
-Shunning cross selling is really banging your head against the wall.
-It’s a win-win all around.
-Cross selling stretches the salespersons mind, offering personal development and growth; cross selling deepens the relationship with the prospect or client; it lets you offer a solution other than just give a product; cross selling earns you more in commissions.
-Perhaps the largest challenge with cross selling is the salesperson’s ability to accept it.
+Cross selling stretches the salespersons mind, offering personal development and growth; cross selling deepens the relationship with the prospect or client; it lets you offer a solution other than just sell a product; cross selling earns you more in commissions.
+It really is a win-win all around.

 Read also: How cross selling can be abused.
 The case of Wells Fargo Bank